This satay chicken stir fry is packed full of healthy veg and has a rich nutty sauce which makes it perfect for a weeknight dinner.

 - 320 g of Egg Noodles in your preferred thickness

-- 1 tsp Red Thai Curry Paste or more if you like it extra spicy
+- 1 teaspoon Red Thai Curry Paste or more if you like it extra spicy

-- 1 tbsp Peanut Butter we like crunchy but you can use whichever you like
+- 1 tablespoon Peanut Butter we like crunchy but you can use whichever you like

 - 1 400 g tin Coconut Milk